currentsea/cloudknife/README.md

 # REPOSITORY_ROOT implies the root of this repo
 cd ${REPOSITORY_ROOT}
 ./cloudknife

-# Will give you a list of the s3 bucket names at the root of the region (just a simple list of the available buckets, nothing more)
-./cloudknife get-bucket-names

-# example output for call to ./cloudknife get-bucket-names is shown below
-bucket1
-bucket2
-etc
-# end example output for get-bucket-names call
 ```

+# Commands
+Run the following commands with `./cloudknife <COMMAND>` as shown below
+* `get-bucket-names` - will get you a list of all the bucket names in a given region (default is us-west-2, currently no support for others, will support later hopefully)

 # Contributing
 * This is an open source project developed by myself on my own time using my own resources.
 If you make an improvement to the tool, i kindly ask that you open up a pull request back into the repository so that i can incorporate your changes.
 I value nothing more than open collaboration and communicationin a software project.